-- These scales are indicative of the smallest eddies, that is, the scales at which the energy is dissipated. - Remember, turbulence is a continuum phenomenon; therefore, the Kolmogorov length scale is much larger than any molecular length scale. - By the way, by simple inspection you can verify that the dimensional groups in the Kolmogorov scales all match.
+- These scales are indicative of the smallest eddies, that is, the scales at which the energy is dissipated in turbulent flows. - Remember, turbulence is a continuum phenomenon; therefore, the Kolmogorov length scale is much larger than any molecular length scale. - By the way, by simple inspection you can verify that the dimensional groups in the Kolmogorov scales all match.

-• From the Kolmogorov scales, we can derive the following relations,
+- From the Kolmogorov scales, we can derive two important identities. - The first identity, is given as follows,